tobiillz/Palindrome_App/README.md

 It works by stripping all other characters except alphanumeric values, then reverses the input and compares the stripped input to the revesred output.

-If they are the same, then the inpput is a palindrome else it is not.
+If they are the same, then the input is a palindrome else it is not.